 Your hosting service will affect your site’s speed and overall capacity, so you need to look for a reputable hosting company with a reliable service.
-Trust me, you don’t want to have a mediocre host to save a few dollars a month.
+Trust me; you don’t want to have a mediocre host to save a few dollars a month.
 Not worth it.

-Look at it this way; hosting is like buying a parcel of land of the internet, and the domain is the address to your site/house.
-The house, is the blog you’ll build.
-Trust me, it is not scary.
+Look at it this way; hosting is like buying a piece of land on the internet, and the domain is the address to your site/house.
+The house is the blog you’ll build.
+Trust me; it is not scary.

-Then, you will enter your personal and payment information.
-In addition, you will select a hosting plan.
-I recommend to start with 12 months since it is not expensive and it would give you enough time to play around and see if travel blogging is really for you.
+I recommend starting with the “basic” plan and choosing the 12-month price since it is not expensive, and it would give you enough time to play around and see if travel blogging is really for you.

 4. Change domain nameservers if the hosting and domain are not from the same company.